ktraister/endless_waltz/docs/README.md

 The project gets its name from the movie Gundam Wing: Endless Waltz, and hosts are named to reflect this.
 The environment contains:
   - Zero: Physical development machine, hosting dev and prod infra
-  - Shenlong: GCP Cloud server hosting k3s for dev infra work
+  - Shenlong: PROD GCP Cloud server hosting k3s
   - HeavyArms: AWS Cloud server hosting k3s for dev infra work
   - DeathScythe: My laptop :)
   - *Sandrock: Available*